adambard/learnxinyminutes-docs/powershell.html.markdown

 # Check for existence in a array with "in"
 1 -in $array  # => True

-# Examine the length with "Count" (Note: Length method on arrayList = each items length)
+# Examine length with "Count" (Note: "Length" on arrayList = each items length)
 $array.Count  # => 6

 # Tuples are like arrays but are immutable.
-# To use Tuples in powershell, you must use the .NET tuple class
+# To use Tuples in powershell, you must use the .NET tuple class.
 $tuple = [System.Tuple]::Create(1, 2, 3)
 $tuple.Item(0)      # => 1
 $tuple.Item(0) = 3  # Raises a TypeError

-# You can do some of the array methods on tuples, but they are limited
+# You can do some of the array methods on tuples, but they are limited.
 $tuple.Length       # => 3
 $tuple + (4, 5, 6)  # => Exception
 $tuple[0..2]        # => $null
 2 -in $tuple        # => False

-# Hashtables store mappings from keys to values, similar to Dictionaries
+# Hashtables store mappings from keys to values, similar to Dictionaries.
 $emptyHash = @{}
 # Here is a prefilled dictionary
 $filledHash = @{"one"= 1